hashicorp/terraform-website/README.md

 ### Basics

 In your local checkout of this repo, Git submodules can be active or sleeping.
-The `git submodule init` and `git submodule deinit` commands switch them between the two states.
+The `git submodule init <PATH>` and `git submodule deinit <PATH>` commands switch them between the two states.

 Once you `init` a submodule, you usually need to run `git submodule update`, which will either do the initial checkout or update the working copy to the commit that `terraform-website` currently expects.